YangLing0818/RPG-DiffusionMaster/README.md

 We recommend the utilization of GPT-4 or Gemini-Pro for users of Multilingual Large Language Models (MLLMs), as they not only exhibit superior performance but also reduce local memory.
 According to our experiments, the minimum requirements of VRAM is 10GB with GPT-4, if you want to use local LLM, it would need more VRAM.
 For those interested in using MLLMs locally, we suggest deploying [miniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) or directly engaging with substantial Local LLMs such as [Llama2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and  [Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf).

-**⭐⭐⭐New Features⭐⭐⭐**

-We now support [diffusers](https://github.com/huggingface/diffusers), and we will continue to update our method with different architectures like [Stable Cascade](https://github.com/Stability-AI/StableCascade), [Stable Diffusion 3](https://stability.ai/news/stable-diffusion-3).

 ## Text-to-Image Generation